-As at 31st December 2019, market risk represents 5% of all the risk modules included in the SCR standard formula calculation.
-The following chart present details by module.
+As at 31st December 2020, market risk represents 7% of all the risk modules included in the SCR standard formula calculation.
+The following chart presents details by module.

 The Company aims to maintain a balance between capital preservation, liquidity and investment return.
-As at 31 December 2019, the majority of the Company's liquid assets are held in cash or short and medium term iShares Exchange Traded Funds.
+As at 31 December 2020, the majority of the Company's liquid assets are held in cash or short and medium term iShares Exchange Traded Funds.